 Mathew Wakeman rightly quoted,

-"If I had only one hour to solve a problem, I would spend up to two-third of that hour in attempting to define what the problem is."
+“If I had only one hour to solve a problem, I would spend up to two-thirds of that hour in attempting to define what the problem is.”

 In the technology industry that never sleeps, your first priority should be to understand every aspect—the product goal, the product brand, your target audience, everything.
 You have to make things crystal clear in your mind before you initiate the mobile app UI/UX design process.

-Remember, you are embarking on a journey that tries to solve a user's problem delightfully.
-Hence, once you clearly understand the users' and their expectations, you can move on to defining the project goal.
-The more precise the expectations are, the more accurate goal you can set for your project.
+Remember, you are embarking on a journey that delightfully tries to solve a user’s problem.
+Hence, once you clearly understand the users’ and their expectations, you can move on to defining the project goal.
+The more precise the expectations are, the more accurate the purpose you can set for your project.

 The “understanding” step also includes understanding your competitors.
 You need to understand who your competitors are and how they function.
 This will help you in sketching a better picture of your project idea.